IanGarraway/DF-Challenge-6---Cap-Stone-Project/docs/planning/userStories.md

 - [x] Selecting a slot on the front end, displays all the parts which could be equipped
 - [ ] front end testing

+### User story 20

+"As a player I would like a power management system, to control which parts of the salvage rig are active"

+done:

+- [x] add power management tools to the interface
+- [x] power management service (front end user service)
+- [x] power management route (back end user service)
+- [x] logic to verify users choice is valid
+- [ ] testing front end
+- [x] testing back end

 ### User story 19

 "As a player, I would like to be able to upgrade my part storage, so I can have more parts in storage before having to scrap them"